-Quality of age data is routinely assessed through second-reading 20% of the sample, either by the initial-reader or by a reader with equal or greater experience.
-Species-specific control limits are imposed and guide release of age data; transgression of control limits direct reviewing some or the entire sample.
+Quality of age data is routinely assessed through second-reading at least 15% of the sample, either by the initial-reader or by a reader with equal or greater experience.
+Species-specific control limits are imposed and further guide release of age data; transgression of control limits direct reviewing of some or the entire sample.